4wayhandshake/4wayhandshake.github.io/content/walkthrough/precious.md

 ```

-Apparently it can't find `dependencies.yml` :thinking: Hmm... that seems a little broken.
+Apparently it can't find `dependencies.yml` 🤔 Hmm... that seems a little broken.
 If it's not adjacent to `update_dependencies.rb`, where is it?

 ```
 henry@precious:~$ find / -name "dependencies.yml" 2>/dev/null
 /opt/sample/dependencies.yml
 ```

-> :thumbsup: Ah, OK.
+> 👍 Ah, OK.
 Looking over  `update_dependencies.rb` again, I see that it's using a relative path for loading `dependencies.yml`.
-> :thumbsdown: But...
+> 👎 But...
 I don't have any way of writing to the directory from which it will load `dependecies.yml`

 I'll try copying the sample file into `/home/henry` just to see what happens